-Sudan: Will those jailed with Czech aid worker be freed too?
+Christianity in Sudan: Will those jailed with Czech aid worker be freed too?

 Petr Jašek, a Czech aid worker sentenced to more than 20 years imprisonment on 22 January 2017, has been released from prison and has left Sudan, as reported by World Watch Monitor and Daily Mail on 26 February 2017.
 According to the report, President Bashir ordered his release after the Czech Republic’s foreign minister visited Khartoum.

 Yonas Dembele, persecution analyst at World Watch Research, comments: “This is good news and yet it poses more questions than it answers: What about the other two Christians who are still in prison – Sudanese church leader, Hassan Taour, and Darfuri graduate, Abdulmonem Abdumawla?
 They were sentenced to 12 years imprisonment for ‘aiding and abetting’ Jašek.
 Surely they should also be released if the one they were jailed for ‘aiding’ and ‘abetting’ has been pardoned.
 If not, this is clearly another testament to how harsh the country’s law is on Christians who are ethnic Africans.
 This situation is just a microcosm of the life of the majority Christians in the country.
 The government continues to restrict the freedom of Christians in many ways, most recently through its plans to demolish 27 churches, as reported by Dabanga News on 28 February 2017.”